RasPat1/spotify-slack-integration-webhook/README.md

 > I wonder what they're listening to.

 > Um, Check the slack channel

-> -- Switches to slack channel where the script is installed

 > OooooOOo.
 It's TSwift. #ShakeItOff Should have known...